tguild/vehicle_signal_specification/docs-gen/content/rule_set/basics.md

 ### Naming Conventions

+Node names in VSS must follow the restrictions specified in [Yaml](https://yaml.org/spec/1.2.2/#chapter-5-character-productions) i.e. must only use the printable subset of the Unicode character set.

+Tools and Generators supporting VSS may however put additional restrictions on which characters that are allowed.
+For maximum portability, node names in the VSS standard catalog must fulfill the following rules

-The recommended naming convention for node elements is to use camel case notation starting with a capital letter.
-It is recommended to use only
+* Node names in the VSS standard catalog shall use camel case notation starting with a capital letter.
-`A-Z`, `a-z` and `0-9` in node names.
-For boolean signals it is recommended to start the name with `Is`.
+* Node names in the VSS standard catalog shall use only `A-Z`, `a-z` and `0-9` in node names.
+* Boolean signals must start with `Is`.
+* Node names are case insensitive for comparison operations, therefore the full path of node names must be unique e.g.
+  `Vehicle.Abc` and `Vehicle.ABC` are the same in comparison and therefore the presence of both is prohibited.

 Examples:

 ```
-SomeBranch.AnotherBranch.MySignalName
 Vehicle.Cabin.Door.Row1.Left.IsLocked
 ```
 Naming convention for string literals can be found in the [chapter](/vehicle_signal_specification/rule_set/data_entry/allowed/)for specifying allowed values.

 ### Line Length

 It is recommended that line length for files in this repository ( e.g. `*.vspec` and `*.md` files) shall not exceed 120 characters.
-This is not a strict limit, it is e.g. not recommended to split long URLs present in files over multiple lines.
+This is not a strict limit, it is e.g. not recommended to split long URLs over multiple lines.